Last Updated on May 8, 2022 by Sorin Petroj

 In the beginning, people played it on a dining table with improvised equipment.
 With the introduction of celluloid balls, the game progressed greatly, and this happened in 1900.

-The following year, a table tennis association was creating and a special Ping Pong association in England.
+The following year, a table tennis association was created and a special Ping Pong association in England.
 The game was also presented in China, and in Europe, it has progressed significantly and become more popular.
 One important step was the establishment of the International Federation of ITTF in Berlin in 1926.
 Then, Ivor Montagu became president.

 European domination and hard bat era (1920-1950)